devfluxr/ghost-comment-manager/readme.txt

 == Changelog ==

+= 0.1.4 - 2025-10-13 =
+- Compliance: moved classmap cache out of the plugin folder to /wp-content/uploads/ghost-comment-manager/.
+- Writes occur only if the uploads directory is writable; no data is stored in the plugin directory.
+- Uninstall now removes the uploads cache folder as well.
+- No database changes.

 = 0.1.3 - 2025-10-09 =
 - Header compliance: Plugin URI and Author URI made distinct; ownership clarified for wp.org review.
 - Minor admin polish: ensured enqueue slugs/handles and column CSS align with new prefixes.